shri1984/study-images/introduction_to bioinformatics.md

 Variables
 Variables are the essence of programming.
 Variables allow a programmer to store data, alter and reuse them throughout the script.
 Check welcome.sh script and backup.sh script.

-**References for this exercise:
-Some part of this exercise comes from linux tutorials published by Linux (ubuntu) people.
-All resources in their tutorials are open source.
+****References for this exercise: Some part of this exercise comes from linux tutorials published by Linux (ubuntu) people.
+All resources in their tutorials are open source****
-**